andrew-stclair/kali-live-build/README.md

 [Official Documentation](http://docs.kali.org/development/live-build-a-custom-kali-iso)

-My custom variants come with no packages predefined, if you want to add them, edit the file under live-build-config/kali-config/variant-<variant>/package-lists/kali.list.chroot
+All variants come with no packages predefined, if you want to add them, edit the file under live-build-config/kali-config/variant-<variant>/package-lists/kali.list.chroot

 Clone a copy
 ```bash